tabarra/txAdmin/docs/dev_notes.md

 - [x] check/merge redm vehicle boost

 > beta2 release
+- [x] bot should check if it has any dangerous permission
 - [ ] inject consts isZapHosting and isPterodactyl in ctxUtil
 - [ ] stats:
     - [ ] adapt the new runtime specs, separate temp stats from classic stats